Blog Post: 2 minute read

 Why is this so important?

 Whether an organization is using a SharePoint site provisioned by an O365 Outlook group, Yammer group, or Microsoft Team, the information stored in all of them needs to be managed and protected.
 Regardless of how sophisticated and automated the tools are behind the scenes, the success of Information Management/Data Protection still significantly comes down to the end-user sitting in front of the keyboard and how well they understand the options presented to them via the Office clients.
 If un-clear labels are presented, end-users may not know which one to pick, get frustrated and pick something just to “get by”.
 Automate labels incorrectly and you may stop end-users right in their tracks if they aren’t able to override the selection.
-This can lead to something called Shadow IT, a problem that plagues many organizations today.
+This can lead to Shadow IT, a problem that plagues many organizations today.

 This graphic represents Microsoft’s recommendations for high-level AIP label names.
 This list is based on experience with many customers and found to be simple, well-understood, unambiguous and easy to differentiate from one another.
-An organization can certainly deviate from this list, however you should do so only after careful consideration.
+An organization can certainly deviate from this list, however should do so only after careful consideration.

 Typical Scenario: An employee in Sales opens up Word to prepare a new document for an upcoming sales opportunity.
 This document will contain information about a potential customer which is sensitive in nature.
 How should it be labeled?
 The AIP labels are presented to the end-user on the toolbar at the top of the Word client.
 We have no default label for the library she is working in nor for her department and there is nothing in the document that can be queried to auto-detect a label for her.
 She is confronted with the decision to classify the document – she should classify it as ‘Confidential’ since the document contains sensitive information, however there is nothing stopping her from selecting a different, less sensitive, label if she fails to consider the content of the document.